Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 (212) 539-7000

-Regulating These Chemicals is Unlikely to Improve Drinking Water Quality
+Regulating These Chemicals is Unlikely to Achieve a Meaningful Benefit to Public Health

 A Hazen-led project found that regulating more haloacetic acids, a kind of disinfection byproduct, probably won’t reduce people’s exposure to the most toxic ones.